Once you know the beekeeping words, the rest is easy

 granulated honey: another term for crystallized honey

-guttation: The exudation of water from leaves as a result of root pressure.
+guttation: The exudation of water from leaves because of root pressure.

 H